 You know those little green edamame pods we all love snacking on?
-Well, tofu is not made from those (those are little baby soybeans), but wait a while longer and they will mature out of their green phase, making them ripe for a life as a delicious block of tofu.
+Well, tofu is not made from those (those are little baby soybeans).
+Wait a while longer and they will mature out of their green phase, making them ripe for a life as a delicious block of tofu.
 The soybeans in tofu team up with anti-oxidants and these protein packed cubes have been scientifically proven to reduce the risk of cardio vascular diseases.
-Soybean based protein, like tofu, is one of the few plant based proteins that contain all of the essential amino acids we need to stay healthy.
-If being a complete protein isn’t enough reason for you to give tofu a try then consider the following:
+Soybean based protein, like tofu, is one of the few plant-based proteins that contain all of the essential amino acids we need to stay healthy.
+If being a complete protein isn’t enough reason for you to give tofu a try, then consider the following:

 House Foods Tofu is also:

 - Made from 100% US soybeans

 - Cholesterol free, with virtually no unsaturated fats